cheomanigua/webdocse/content/docs/firebase.md

-## 3. Hugo site to GitHub to Firebase Hosting
+## 3. Computer to GitHub to Firebase Hosting

 If you don't want to install Firebase in your computer, you can create a CI/CD pipeline using GitHub Actions.
-This way when you `git push` in the project on your computer, GitHub Actions will automatically deploy the site on Firebase.
+This way when you `git push` the project on your computer, GitHub Actions will automatically deploy the site on Firebase.
 These are the steps:

 #### 1. Firebase account